-Palliative care is often misunderstood.
-Because hospice is a well-known form of palliative care, some patients may think the two are synonymous—and as a result, may initially feel resistant to palliative care, assuming they should seek this type of care only if their cancer has become terminal.
-Despite this stigma, patients at all stages of cancer treatment may benefit from palliative care.
+Palliative care is a type of medicine that is often misunderstood.
+Because hospice care is a well-known subset of palliative care, many people think that the two are one in the same, and therefore should seek palliative care only if their cancer is terminal.
+Despite this stigma, patients at all stages of cancer treatment can benefit from palliative care.

 What is palliative care, and how can it help cancer patients?

-This interdisciplinary team approach to caring for people with serious illnesses, like cancer, aims to improve quality of life and lessen the symptom burden of the disease.
-We also hope to provide an extra layer of support, collaborating closely with their primary oncology team.
-Palliative care can benefit patients with serious illness from time of diagnosis and throughout their disease trajectory, even while receiving treatments with curative intent.
+Palliative care is a comprehensive, interdisciplinary team approach to caring for people with serious illnesses, like cancer.
+Palliative care doctors, nurses, and other clinicians aim to improve their patients’ quality of life and lessen the burden of their cancer symptoms, providing an extra layer of support and collaborating closely with their primary oncology team.
+Patients with cancer or other serious illnesses can benefit from palliative care from time of diagnosis and throughout their disease trajectory, even while receiving treatments with curative intent.

 We can think of palliative care as an umbrella term under which hospice care exists.
 Hospice care also takes a comprehensive interdisciplinary approach to improving patient’s quality of life, specifically when at the end of their lives.

 People with all types of cancer may benefit from palliative care, depending on their disease course and symptom burden.
 For cancer patients, palliative care helps to provide relief from the symptoms that cancer or its treatment may present.
 Examples include treating symptoms like chemotherapy-related nausea, cancer related pain, and alleviating various forms of psychosocial or emotional distress—not only for patients, but for their families as well.